-Reporting
+9 Reporting

-NIM reports SFDR report on sustainable financial activities once a year accordingly with EU standards including PAI (Principle adverse impact) notification.
+Foundation reports SFDR report on sustainable financial activities once a year accordingly with EU standards including PAI (Principle adverse impact) notification.
+In addition, the Foundation publishes information on sustainable investments on its financial product in a manner that complies with regulation.

 Foundation reports annually at the Financials Statements its activity report of responsible investments based on NIM's reports.

-Reward policy
+10 Reward policy